alexko30/mobx-react-material-starter/README.md

 ```

 Library could be encapsulated in one of the next places:
-  1. if there is a logic in the application with that library, like with state-management, or di, then in that directory encapsulate the library;
+  1. if there is a logic in the application with that library setup, like with state-management, or di, then in that directory encapsulate the library;
   2. if it is a simple library like lodash, retrieve the needed functions and place in the related folder, in most cases it is shared/utils/*;

+### Development with stubs

+There are cases when the UI started to develop a feature when the Back End is not ready.
+In this case all data related logic should be in service, so that when the API will be ready the only one place will be changed - service.

 # Conventions